bfattori/TheRenderEngine/README.txt

 Supported Browsers
 -------------------------

 While every effort is made to support as many browsers as possible, each browser renders and executes differently.
-We have found that the Chrome browser by Google provides the best overall experience.
-Firefox 4.0 is another excellent choice for performance and standards support.
+I have found that the Chrome browser by Google provides the best overall experience.
+Firefox 4.0+ is another excellent choice for performance and standards support.
 Safari, Opera, and Internet Explorer 9 round out the top-level browsers which run games produced with The Render Engine.
-We also make a conscious effort to test the engine and demos on iOS, Android, and the Nintendo Wii.
+I also make a conscious effort to test the engine and demos on iOS, Android, and the Nintendo Wii.
 However, support for these platforms is secondary to desktop browsers due to the amount of processing that must occur and the available horsepower of each platform's CPU.

 Internet Explorer 6, 7, & 8 Support
 -----------------------------------------

-For those who are using Internet Explorer 6, 7, or 8, and prefer to keep their browser intact, we recommend downloading the ChromeFrame plug-in for the browser.
-The Render Engine has emulation support for the canvas element via FlashCanvas, but this has a relatively large impact on frame rate.
+For those who are using Internet Explorer 6, 7, or 8, that prefer to keep their browser intact, I recommend downloading the ChromeFrame plug-in for the browser.
+The Render Engine NO LONGER has emulation support for the canvas element!
 If you would like to try ChromeFrame, please visit:

 http://code.google.com/chrome/chromeframe/